Feavy/discord-plays-pokemon/README.md

 ### Can I reuse your code?

-No problem, it is licensed with MIT.
+Of course!

 ## Known issues

 ### Mobile

-The `s/<before>/<after>` method seems not to work on many smartphones.
+The `s/<before>/<after>` thing seems not to work on some smartphones.

 ### Image caching

-Sometimes the image you see are not the current state of the game.
+Sometimes the image you see can not represent the current state of the game.

 Indeed, although my server send pictures with no-cache property set, this option is not propagated through Discord's CDN so the images you see are effectively cached on your computer.

-So if somebody already requested you are going to see screenshot of the time when he made the request.
+So if somebody already requested the same URL as you, you are going to see an old screenshot of the time when he made the request.

-A simple way to avoid this problem is to add some random alphanumerical characters at the end of the gif URL to make sure nobody already requested that URL.
+A simple way to avoid this problem is to add some random characters at the end of the gif URL to make it unique.

 ## Credits